Ultimate Brownsville Real Estate Investing Guide for 2026

 Housing

-The percentage of occupied houses and apartments in Brownsville is , and the rate of unoccupied homes and apartment buildings is .
+The rate of occupied houses and apartments in Brownsville is , and the percentage of unused homes and multi-family units is .

 Housing Quick Stats